Abdokacimi/coursera-Introduction-to-mongodb/README.md

 # coursera-Introduction-to-mongodb
-This repo contains the notebooks required to passed the course assignments
+This repo contains the required notebooks to passe the course assignments